Accommodation strategies

 • What are the things that may stress or overwhelm you in the future?

-• Let’s check in for a few minutes every days/weeks to ensure you’re feeling supported.
-(The number of days/weeks is dependent on the health and functioning of the employee.
-The maximum should be two weeks and it could be as much as daily, but these meetings should be kept to 10 minutes in length to make it manageable for everyone.
-If a longer meeting is necessary, it can be scheduled.)
+• You can offer to check in consistently to ensure the employee is feeling supported.
+How often you do this is dependent on the health and functioning of the employee.
+No more than 5 working days should pass without a check in after you first develop a plan, and further apart once you see the employee is doing well.
+These meetings should be kept to 10 minutes in length to make it manageable for everyone.
+If a longer meeting is necessary, it can be scheduled.

 Consider co-worker concerns

-Co-workers’ concerns about an employee who is being accommodated can be considered while respecting confidentiality.
-These are some steps that help build a workplace culture where all employees are treated with civility and respect:
+Co-workers’ concerns about an employee who is being accommodated can be discussed.
+Ensure you are respecting confidentiality when doing so.
+These are some steps that help build a work culture where all employees are treated with civility and respect:

 • Review Managing co-worker reactions to accommodation.